mhackett909/WebBills/README.md

 # WebBills

-WebBills is a web application for managing bills, payments, entries, and users.
-It is built with Java (Spring Boot), uses Maven for build management, and supports containerization with Docker.
+WebBills is a secure, user-centric web application for managing bills, payments, financial entries, and user accounts.
+Built with Java (Spring Boot), it features robust authentication, fine-grained access control, and a modern RESTful API.
+The application is designed for easy deployment and scalability, supporting Docker and cloud-native workflows.

-## Features
+## Key Features

-- Bill management (CRUD)
-- Payment tracking and management
+- **User Authentication & Security**: JWT-based authentication, secure password hashing, and refresh token support.
+- **Bill Management**: Create, update, and view bills.
+Bills can be archived (recycled) and restored.
-- Entry management with filtering, sorting, and statistics
+- **Entry Management**: Track financial entries with advanced filtering, sorting, and statistics (including top payees/payers, overpaid entries, and more).
-- User authentication, registration, and profile management
+- **Payment Tracking**: Record, update, and view payments linked to entries.
+Automatic calculation of paid/overpaid status.
-- Recycle bin for soft-deleted bills, entries, and payments
+- **Recycle Bin**: Soft-delete (recycle) bills, entries, and payments, with endpoints to view and restore recycled items.
+- **User Profile**: View and update user details, change email/password, and soft-delete (recycle) user accounts.
-- RESTful API endpoints secured with JWT authentication
+- **Comprehensive API**: All features are accessible via RESTful endpoints under `/api/v1/`.
-- Dockerized deployment for easy setup
+- **Dockerized Deployment**: Easily build and run the app in a containerized environment.
+Includes a deployment script for streamlined setup.

 ## Prerequisites

-- Java 17+ (or your project’s required version)
+- Java 17+
 - Maven 3.6+
-- Docker (optional, for containerized deployment)
+- Docker (for containerized deployment)
 - Python 3 (for utility scripts, if needed)

 ## Getting Started